Secular institute: Description

+Most members of secular institutes are lay people.
+Some join as diocesan priests or deacons, and some institutes are founded specifically for diocesan priests who wish to take vows and lead a consecrated life while still being incardinated in their diocese and working in the diocesan framework.
+Some secular institutes even train and incardinate their own priests.

+Secular institutes are recognized either by a bishop (diocesan right) or by the Holy See (papal right).
+Most are registered with the World Conference of Secular Institutes.

 The exact number of members of secular institutes worldwide is unclear.
 A 2018 survey by CMIS reported approximately 24,000 members, but noted that not all institutes surveyed provided data, and that some institutes provided inconsistent responses.

-Most of the members of secular institutes are lay people.
-Some join as diocesan priests or deacons, and some institutes are founded specifically for diocesan priests who wish to take vows and lead a consecrated life while still being incardinated in their diocese and working in the diocesan framework.
-Some secular institutes even train and incardinate their own priests.
+As of 2018, CMIS reported a total of 184 secular institutes worldwide.
+In the English-speaking world: